Last updated on August 31st, 2022

 But to turn an empty room into a rage room, you’ll also need things to destroy.
 On your shopping list should be both breakable and durable targets, plus tools and weapons with which to wreak your stress-relieving havoc on your rage room.

 Costs to fit out a rage room at home

 The first thing to do once you have a clear, empty room is to board up the windows so that they don’t get accidentally damaged or broken.
-If you’re doing it yourself, this should cost around £20 to £100 depending on the size of the window and how many you have.
-If you’re hiring a joiner to do multiple windows, it’ll cost around £350.
+If you’re doing it yourself, this should cost around £100 on average, depending on the size of the window and how many you have.

 Next, you’ll need to get rid of existing light fittings.
 These could potentially get in the way or get damaged, so they should be replaced by recessed lighting, at a cost of around £75 per light fitting.